 State Enterprise Zone status provides businesses located in the designated area tax credits against their state income tax liability.
 EZ incentives encourage economic development in distressed areas of the state.
-Credits are earned for investment in business personal property, investment in job training, adding employees, providing health care benefits, increased R&D expenditures and rehabilitating vacant buildings for commercial use.
-Contributors to approved non-profit organizations also receive income tax credits when donating to economic development projects.
+Credits are earned for investment in business personal property, investment in job training, adding employees, providing health care benefits, increased R&D expenditures, and rehabilitating vacant buildings for commercial use.
+Contributors to approved non-profit organizations also receive income tax credits when donating to economic development projects that improve economic conditions in Enterprise Zones.

 An Enterprise Zone is proposed by any municipality, county or group of contiguous municipalities or counties.
 The areas with zone designation have a population <=150,000 rural, or <=115,000 urban.
 Rural is defined as a county, municipality or unincorporated place (more than 10 miles from any municipality with a population of >50,000) having a population of less than 50,000.
 Areas within a zone need not be contiguous.
 There may not be more than one zone designated within a county.

 In order for an area to receive Enterprise Zone status, it must meet at least 1 of 3 economic distress criteria:

 Areas designated may be census tracts and block groups that nest within counties, but local representatives may bring forward other Census Bureau and DOLA defined places for which data is available per the grid below.

 OEDIT has selected the ACS 5-year estimates as the standard for eligibility analysis because it provides metrics for small geographic areas more in line with targeted economic development zones and the data is more reliable.
 Other U.S. Census Bureau data may be used to meet the basic eligibility requirements – data availability often depends on population size within the area.
 If you would like to propose using data other than what we provide below in our tools, you may present a case as to why another data set is more credible for the area.
 Consider the estimates’ timeliness and margin of error as compared to the ACS 5-year estimate.